DataDog/integrations-core/amazon_eks/README.md

 ### Metric collection

-Monitoring EKS requires that you set up the Datadog integrations for:
+Monitoring EKS requires that you set up the Datadog integrations for one of the following integrations along with integrations for any other AWS services you're running with EKS, such as [ELB][7].

 - [Kubernetes][4]
 - [AWS][5]
 - [AWS EC2][6]

-along with integrations for any other AWS services you're running with EKS (e.g., [ELB][7])

 ### Log collection